nodemcu/nodemcu-firmware/docs/en/modules/http.md

 Basic HTTP client module.

-Provides an interface to do basic GET/POST/PUT/DELETE over HTTP(S), as well as customized requests.
+Provides an interface to do basic GET/POST/PUT/DELETE/HEAD over HTTP(S), as well as customized requests.
 Due to the memory constraints on ESP8266, the supported page/body size is limited by available memory.
 Attempting to receive pages larger than this will fail.
 If larger page/body sizes are necessary, consider using `net.createConnection()` and stream in the data.
+You can also consider using [Byte Serving](https://en.wikipedia.org/wiki/Byte_serving) to download content in small chunks over multiple requests.

 Each request method takes a callback which is invoked when the response has been received from the server.
 The first argument is the status code, which is either a regular HTTP status code, or -1 to denote a DNS, connection or out-of-memory failure, or a timeout (currently at 10 seconds).

 For each operation it is also possible to include custom headers.
 Note that following headers *can not* be overridden however:
   - Host
   - Connection
-  - User-Agent

-The `Host` header is taken from the URL itself, the `Connection` is always set to `close`, and the `User-Agent` is `ESP8266`.
+The `Host` header is taken from the URL itself, the `Connection` is always set to `close`.
+If the `User-Agent` header is not provided by your Lua code, then a default of `ESP8266` will be used.

 Note that it is not possible to execute concurrent HTTP requests using this module.
 Starting a new request before the previous has completed will result in undefined behaviour.